hQamonky/YtMusicDownloader/docs/Api User Guide.md

 Manage, through this API, a daemon that automatically downloads music from YouTube playlists.
 ## Features
 - Handle multiple playlists :
-    - Add/Edit/Remove playlists
+    - Add/Remove playlists
-    - Set playlist download folder
+    - Edit playlist download folder
     - Trigger playlist download
 - Set time/occurrence of automatic download
 - Handle newly downloaded music :
     - See list of downloaded music "not seen yet"
-    - Rename music title and artiste manually
+    - Rename music title and artist manually
     - Set new music to "seen"
-- Handle naming rule :
+- Handle title and artist naming :
-    - Add/Edit/Delete rule
+    - Add/Edit/Delete rules
-    - Strings to delete or replace (ex: delete "[Official Music Video]" from title)
+    - Strings replace (ex: replace " [Official Music Video]" by "")
-    - Set rule condition on channel
+    - Set title/artist format to apply depending on channel on channel
+    - Set title/artist default format to apply
 ## Usage
 All requests will have the `Application/json` header.
 All `POST` and `DELETE` requests will take a `json` as a body.